jasonbrianhall/rubikscube/README.md

 # Interactive Rubik's Cube Simulator

-A Python-based interactive Rubik's Cube simulator built with PyQt5 and OpenGL.
+A Python-based interactive Rubik's Cube simulator and solver built with PyQt5 and OpenGL.
 This application provides a 3D visualization of a Rubik's cube that users can manipulate, color, and solve.

 ![Rubik's Cube Simulator Screenshot](docs/images/screenshot.png)